vatesfr/xen-orchestra/docs/docs/xo5/immutability.md

 ### Only Enable on Stable, Healthy Backup Jobs

 :::warning
 Immutability should only be enabled on backup jobs that are already running correctly and whose retention policy is fully settled.
+Nothing will be lost, but there will be a lot of EACCESS/EPERM errors in the backup log.
 :::

 Immutability and retention are two independent mechanisms, and they can conflict if a backup job is not in a clean state: